rollingbest

 The Rolling Stones – Sticky Fingers

-• A Sticky Fingers like you’ve never heard, with superb Double Plus (A++) sound throughout – reasonably quiet vinyl too, about as quiet as we can find them
+• With outstanding Double Plus (A++) grades from top to bottom, this copy will be very hard to beat – reasonably quiet vinyl too, about as quiet as we can find them

 • If you have never heard one of our Hot Stamper pressings of the album, you (probably) cannot begin to appreciate just how amazing the sound is